 To be eligible for full admission to the program, students must have a 3.0 undergraduate GPA.
 Students who have completed an advanced degree will be evaluated on the GPA of that degree.

 Students with a lower GPA may be considered for conditional admission.
 Students admitted conditionally are not eligible for financial aid until the condition has been lifted, usually after the first successful semester or 6-9 hours of graduate study with a B or higher in all classes.

-The deadline for Spring 2018 admission is June 30.
-The deadline for Spring 2019 is December 1, and there will be a priority deadline of March 1 for Fall 2018 applicants.
+The final deadline for Fall 2018 admission is June 30.
+The deadline for Spring 2019 is December 1, and there will be a priority deadline of March 1 for Fall 2019 applicants.
 Those who apply before the priority deadline will be considered first; others may still apply until June 30 and will be considered on a space-available basis.
 We anticipate accepting about 10-15 students per year to keep the program size manageable.
 Scholarship aid is limited and priority will be given to early applicants.
 Those interested in financial assistance must submit a Graduate Studies Scholarship Application and/or a Graduate Assistantship Application.
 These may be submitted with the application or after the fact.
 Students should also fill out the FAFSA application, since they may qualify for federal student loans or student work-study awards.